workflow4metabolomics/w4m-docker/README.md

 Finally, you can connect to the Galaxy portal from a browser running on your host: <http://localhost:8080/>.

+You can login as administrator of your Galaxy instance using the login admin@w4m.org and the password admin

 ##### For MacOS
 > Instead of "localhost", you need to use the Linux VM IP address.
 > ``` {.bash}